Skip Navigation

 National and European Identity

 Students are an integral part of the learning process through discussions, group projects and paired work.
-Some of these include a Reformation Roundtable, Speed dating, creating a flat absolute monarch, and designing a cereal box for the Italian and German Unification period.
+Some of these include a Reformation round table, speed dating, creating a flat absolute monarch, and designing a cereal box for the Italian and German Unification period.
 Don’t know what these are?
-Become a part of European history and discover the European world from the Renaissance to present day.
+Become a part of European history and discover the European world from the Renaissance to the present day.

 There is an additional fee paid to GFU for college credit.